-The Group maintains comprehensive historical and upto-date credit information on consumers and businesses across Singapore and Cambodia (Myanmar's credit bureau was only recently launched in December 2020).
-The data is primarily sourced from the credit bureau members contributing their data and information when they subscribe to the Group's services, and this is supplemented with credit-relevant data from public registries.
+The Group maintains comprehensive historical and up-to-date credit information on consumers and businesses across Singapore, Cambodia and Myanmar.
+The data is primarily sourced from the credit bureau members contributing their data and information when they subscribe to the Group's services, and this is supplemented with creditrelevant data from public registries.
 CBS is the dominant market leader in Singapore, CBC is the sole credit bureau in Cambodia and MMCB is the sole credit bureau in Myanmar.
 Leveraging on an extensive database of credit information, each Credit Bureau also offers a wide range of derivative products and services including credit scoring, data analytics, credit monitoring services, and customised solutions to address the specific needs of its subscribing members and other customers.